densitydesign/safari-njema/_questions/question05.markdown

 sources:
 - name: Table 1.
 Literature review
   link: "../assets/images/question05/appendix-1.pdf"
 - name: Table 2.
-Performance indicators
+Association between mobility problem, performance dimension, performance indicator category and performance indicator.
   link: "../assets/images/question05/appendix-2.pdf"
 - name: Table 3.
+Performance indicators
+  link: "../assets/images/question05/appendix-3.pdf"
+- name: Table 4.
 Problems in Maputo
+  link: "../assets/images/question05/appendix-4.pdf"
+- name: "Table 5.
+Stakeholder framework: association of stakeholder to performance dimensions and indicators"
-  link: "../assets/images/question05/appendix-3.pdf"
+  link: "../assets/images/question05/appendix-5.pdf"
 ---

 Designing an efficient mobility system affects not only the transportation service but has also consequences in terms of economic growth and social integration, since efficient transportation service exacerbates poverty and inequality.
 This motivates the development of this specific study within SAFARI project, concerned with the management of transportation systems characterized by both formal and paratransit forms of mobility in the particular context of Sub-Saharan African (SSA) countries, where Maputo (Mozambique) has been selected as pilot case.